 At least once each calendar year each Resource providing Voltage Support Service must test or demonstrate Lagging and Leading Reactive Capability.
-If granted an exemption for absorbing Reactive Power as described in section 3.6.
-76 of this manual, a resource is not required to demonstrate Leading Reactive Power capability.
+If granted an exemption for absorbing Reactive Power as described in section 3.6.7 of this manual, a resource is not required to demonstrate Leading Reactive Power capability.

-The demonstrated gross Lagging and Leading MVAr capability (output before step-up losses), as verified by metering data transmitted from the NYISO through existing Transmission Owner communication equipment, will be the basis for compensation in the next compensation (calendar) year.
-If gross metering data is not available, net metering data of Lagging and Leading
+The demonstrated gross Lagging and Leading MVAr capability (output before losses), will be the basis for compensation in the next compensation (calendar) year.
+However, if gross metering data is not available, net metering data of Lagging and Leading MVAr capability (output after losses) will be the basis for compensation in the next compensation (calendar) year.
+All reactive power demonstrations and tests will be verified using metering data transmitted to the NYISO through existing Transmission Owner communication equipment.
+VSS suppliers that do not make adequate metering data available for the NYISO during the Capability Year will be disqualified as VSS suppliers.

-MVAr capability (output minus step-uplosses) will be the basis for compensation in the next compensation (calendar) year.
-If Transmission Owner communication equipment is down during the test period, the NYISO will accept real-time Generator Owner data via direct ICCP communications to the NYISO.
+3.6.1.2 Identical Treatment Units

-Small units at the same site may apply test results from one unit to another unit at the same site.
-In order to qualify for this treatment, the units must be electrically identical and must be less than 60 MW nameplate capacity.
-Qualification to apply test results from one unit to another requires one-time submittal of the capability-curve and registration information for each unit, along with a request for this treatment, and pre-approval by the Manager, Operations Engineering.
-The form to request this treatment is provided as AttachmentA-2 Each year, a test result form must be submitted for each unit that is requesting this treatment.
-The test form must reference the PTID of the unit at the site that actually performed the test and the date and time of the test.
+Small, identical units at the same site may apply test results from one unit to another unit at the same site.
+In order to qualify for this treatment, the units must be electrically identical and must be less than 60 MW nameplate capacity each.
+Qualification to apply test results from one unit to another requires one-time submittal of the capability-curve and registration information for each unit, along with a request for this treatment, and pre-approval by the Manager of Operations Engineering.
+The form to request this treatment is provided as Attachment A-2 Each year, only one identical treatment unit must be tested to represent the capabilities of each other identical treatment unit.